brariden/melpa-gpl-snapshot/melpa/packages/iedit-readme.txt

 Normal scenario of iedit-mode is like:

-- Highlight certain contents - by press C-; (The default binding) All occurrences of a symbol, string in the buffer or a region may be highlighted corresponding to current mark, point and prefix argument.
+- Highlight certain contents - by press C-; (The default key binding) All occurrences of a symbol, string in the buffer or a region may be highlighted corresponding to current mark, point and prefix argument.
   Refer to the document of `iedit-mode' for details.